Crabston/grav-plugin-healthcheck/README.md

 # Healthcheck Plugin

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of the plugin.**

 The **Healthcheck** Plugin is an extension for [Grav CMS](https://github.com/getgrav/grav).
-Create Healthcheck endpoint
+Create Healthcheck endpoint to monitor the status of your Grav site.

 ## Installation